 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.

 Provides full-text articles from numerous newspapers in North Carolina.
-Titles include Charlotte Observer, Asheville Citizen-Times, The News & Observer, Winston-Salem Journal, Greensboro News & Record.
+Titles include The Daily Reflector, Charlotte Observer, Asheville Citizen-Times, The News & Observer, Winston-Salem Journal, Greensboro News & Record.

 The North Carolina State Center for Health Statistics is responsible for data collection, health-related research, production of reports, and maintenance of a comprehensive collection of health statistics.
 The SCHS's goal is to improve the health of all North Carolinians and their communities.

 Supports multiple Research Clusters.
 Provides access to both current and historical state publications produced by the agencies of NC State Government.
 Topics include: health care, agriculture, transportation, and education.

 Access is limited to ECU Division of Health Sciences on-campus use only.